Modular symmetry anomaly in magnetic flux compactification: Modular symmetry anomaly

 The element $A_{(2)}$ can be anomalous.
 For example, it can lead to the mixing anomalies with $SU(N_a)$ and $SU(N_b)$.
 However, it is remarkable that the element $A_{(2)}$ corresponds to a subgroup of $U(1)_a$ as well as $U(1)_b$.
-Thus, when we embed this system to D-brane models, the discrete anomaly corresponding to $A_{(2)}$ can also be canceled by the same Green-Schwarz mechanism as one for $U(1)_a$ and $U(1)_b$.
-The other discrete parts independent of $A_{(2)}$ are always anomaly-free.
+Thus, when we include the Green-Schwarz field in our theory in order to cancel $U(1)$ anomalies, the discrete anomalies corresponding to $A_{(2)}$ can also be canceled by the same Green-Schwarz mechanism as one for $U(1)_a$ and $U(1)_b$.
+The other discrete parts, which are independent of $A_{(2)}$, are always anomaly-free.

+Similarly, we can study the $Z_K-({\rm gravity})^2$.
+Only the element $A_{(2)}$ can lead to such gravitational mixed anomalies, because the others have $\det g =1$.
+Such anomalies can be canceled by the same Green-Schwarz mechanism as one for $U(1)_a$ and $U(1)_b$.

+The $(Z_K)^3$ anomaly has a clear meaning only if $Z_K$ originates from $U(1)$ group \cite{Krauss:1988zc,Ibanez:1991hv,Banks:1991xj,Araki:2008ek}.\footnote{When we examine anomalies by the Feynman diagram calculations, we use currents associated with symmetries, but we can not define currents for discrete symmetries.
+On the other hand, we can examine anomalies of discrete symmetries by the path integral approach.
+Then, anomalies appear as mixed anomalies between a discrete symmetry and gauge symmetries (gravity), whose gauge bosons (gravitons) are included in covariant derivatives of fermions.} Thus, the relation between $(Z_K)^3$ and $U(1)^3$ anomalies as well as their Green-Schwarz cancellation mechanisms is rather clear when $Z_K$ is the subgroup of $U(1)$.
+For the other part, we do not discuss the $(Z_K)^3$ anomaly.

 As mentioned in the previous section, in the Green-Schwarz mechanism the axion $\chi$ shifts under the $U(1)$ transformation to cancel anomalies.
-Such an axion is the pure imaginary part of a complex field, the so-called modulus field $U$, where anxionic shift (\ref{eq:axion-shift}) leads to $U \rightarrow U+i\alpha$ under the $U(1)$ gauge transformation with the transformation parameter $\alpha$.
-It implies that $e^{-cU}$ transforms linearly and it behaves to have the $U(1)$ "charge" $-c$.
+Such an axion is the pure imaginary part of a complex field $U$ in the supersymmetric theory, where axionic shift (\ref{eq:axion-shift}) leads to $U \rightarrow U+i\alpha$ under the $U(1)$ gauge transformation with the transformation parameter $\alpha$.
+It implies that $e^{-cU}$ transforms linearly and it behaves as if it has the $U(1)$ "charge" $-c$.
 Non-perturbative effects such as D-brane instanton effects induce new terms $e^{-cU} \phi_1 \phi_2 \cdots $ in 4D low-energy effective field theory.
 Such terms are invariant under the anomalous $U(1)$ and discrete symmetry with taking into account the transformation of $e^{-cU}$.
 However, when we replace $U$ by its vacuum expectation value, such terms correspond to breaking terms.
 Thus, breaking terms for anomalous symmetries appear.
 Similar breaking terms would also appear by field-theoretical instanton effects even if we do not take string non-perturbative effects into account.

 Similarly, we study the orbifold model with $M=4$, in particular the $Z_2$-even modes.
 First, we study diagonal elements, $T$ and $(ST)^3$.
 Their explicit forms are written as

 They correspond to the $Z_8 \times Z_8$ symmetry.
 We find that $\det T_{(4)+} \neq 1$ and $\det (S_{(4)+}T_{(4)+})^3 \neq 1 $.
 They can be anomalous.
 However, their combination,